synedra/astra-netlify-connect/README.md

 # Install

-Please install this plugin from the Netlify app.
+Please install this plugin with 'npm install netlify-plugin-astra'

 # Configuration